 Bad news: None, if you do yoga.

-So, to you, yoga man, put on your favorite boxer briefs, some deodorant, roll up your mat, and head to a yoga studio near you with confidence, an open-mind, respect for the practice, and maybe a little charm.
-Namaste.
+So, to you, the guy doing yoga, put on your favorite boxer briefs, some deodorant, roll up your mat, and head to a yoga studio near you with confidence, an open-mind, respect for the practice, and maybe a little charm.

 Looking for non-spiritual, yoga for men workouts?